 At first, VDs could only store up to 75 minutes of play on each side.
 Modern disks can store nearly twice that, with about 2 hours per side.
 The most recent VDRs can be connected via cables to a video camera and transfer pictures from videotape to blank VDs.

 Within the English-speaking world, it should be noted that various groups (including the Alliance for Public Decency) eventually decried the abbreviation "VD" because it was the same as for "Venereal Disease."
 By that time, however, the term had passed into public usage--hence the tendency since the late 1990s to refer to such as STDs (i.e. Sexually Transmitted Diseases) to avoid confusion.
 This has not always worked and the initials are still the source of humor, especially on sitcoms like Pals or Bottoms Up!

-VDs are 1p in diameter, and the grooves are concetric circles, not spirals.
+VDs are 1p in diameter, and the grooves are concentric circles, not spirals.

-VDs are used also sometimes for displaying a large photo album on, when you develop your photos you ask for them in "VD format" on the packet.
+VDs are used also sometimes for displaying a large photo album on.
+When you develop your photos, you ask for them in "VD format" on the packet.
 This allows them to be shown in order on a potentially high-capacity, highly portable format for use on a projector rather than a TV.
 This shows it up onto the projection-screen.
-Some early VD players don't handle this format and it was introduced new in 2004, but intended to show as "backward compatiable" (which it wasn't always).
+Some early VD players don't handle this format and it was introduced in 2004, but intended to show as "backward compatible" (which it wasn't always).

 Because, unlike Vinyl records, they are a magnetic, rewritable medium they are used by some home computers for external disk storage.
 Typically the system will write in header-type blocked system, in the filing system of the Operating system.
 A standard for a cross-platform filing system is underway in Irish systems with the name (...).
 If played in a standard VD player it just looks like nonsense, however.